loganherr/arena/README.md

 ![# ARENA](https://github.com/loganherr/arena/blob/master/arena/Assets.xcassets/title.spriteatlas/arena_0.imageset/arena_0.png)

 Welcome to ARENA!
-Think three moves ahead to outsmart, outmaneuver, and outlive the competition to be the last standing gladiator.
+Think three moves ahead to outsmart, outmaneuver, and outlive the competition to be the last gladiator standing.

 ARENA is a mix of deck-based, turn-based, RTS.
 Players selects 3 actions to take from a set hand of actions.
 Each player's then actions simultaneously take place, moving around the board and attacking those who come within range.